 The 194th, with D Company, was moved, the night of the 12th, to an area south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
 On December 13, the tankers were moved 80 kilometers from Clark Field to do reconnaissance and to guard beaches.
 On the 15th, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
 These were used to test the ground to see if it could support tanks.

-The tanks formed a new defensive held the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
+The tanks formed the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
 When they dropped back from the line, all the platoons withdrew, except one which provided cover, as the other platoons from the area.
 One tank went across the line receiving fire and firing on the Japanese.
 At Bayambang, Lt.
 Petree’s platoon lost a tank.
 It was at this time that D Company lost all their tanks, except one, because the bridge they were supposed to cross had been destroyed.
 The company commander, Lt.
 Jack Altman, could not bring himself to totally destroy the tanks, so they removed the alternators.
 The Japanese repaired them and used them on Bataan.
-The sergeant of the one tank, that had not abandoned, found a place to ford the river a few hundred yards from the bridge.
+The sergeant of the one tank, which had not been abandoned, found a place to ford the river a few hundred yards from the bridge.
 The tank commander received the Silver Star.